Manahawkin Baptist Church: History

 The centennial anniversary of the founding as a Baptist Society was held on August 25, 1870.
 The church building was the only school building in Stafford until after 1800 and the Bible was the only textbook.
 Reverend E.L.
 Stager became a pastor in February 1880 but died 2 years later at age 35.
 Following these events a series of ministers came and went, usually staying about a year.
 The first parsonage was built in 1882 near the church on Route 9.

 On January 12, 1884, Reverend W.W.
 Eldridge was unanimously called as pastor.
 The women of the church cleaned the parsonage each week, as Eldridge was a single man.
 In September 1885, Reverend Warren N. Walden was called as pastor and remained in the position until his death in December 1893.
 The pastoral call was then extended to the Reverend E.F.
 Partridge in February 1898.
 The congregation voted to pay him a yearly sum of $300.
 A new organ was purchased in 1898, and most likely was the one that remained in the church until a Hammond organ was purchased in 1948.

 In 1901, the pastoral call was offered to Herman Joorman, who eventually left the church to serve in the mission field.

 From 1901 until 1948, more pastors served the church, with several working only part-time.
 In 1916, small rooms and a baptistry were added to the original church structure.

-Sometime between 1920- 1925 the church spire was struck by lightning and the spire, roof, and bell were damaged.
+Sometime between 1920 and 1925 the church spire was struck by lightning and the spire, roof, and bell were damaged.
 At that time the steeple was lowered to its present height.

 In 1938, church member Jim Shanklin and Jack Kilbert, a seminary student who had just moved to the area, led worship services.
 The practice continued until 1943 when Kilbert was killed by a mortar round that landed near his tent during the Battle of the Bulge.